How To Keep You and Your Guests Safe on Thanksgiving

 Given the high rate of holiday fires, it’s crucial to stay especially vigilant when you’re cooking on Thanksgiving.
 As a result, you shouldn’t leave the kitchen if you’re actively cooking on the stovetop nor should you leave the house if you’re cooking a turkey or anything else in the oven.

-You should be aware that deep fryers ranked second for the most deaths and injuries per 1,000 fires when it came to fires caused by cooking equipment from 2017 to 2021.[3]
+You should be aware that, among the various types of cooking equipment responsible for fires, deep fryers ranked second for the most deaths and injuries per 1,000 fires from 2017 to 2021.[3]
 As a result, the National Fire Protection Association advises against using turkey fryers altogether.[1]

 Deep frying a turkey is particularly dangerous because it requires a large amount of oil, which can become alarmingly hot if the fryer lacks temperature controls.
 If you overfill the fryer, oil could easily spill out of it once you put the turkey in, potentially scalding anyone standing nearby or even causing the entire fryer to burst into flames.